sephib/dagster-graph-project/README.md

     3. Since we had various checkpoints where we needed to dump our datasets, we found that when our `spark` performed unexpectedly, braking up the pipeline by reading back the output file (instead of passing on the dataframe object) allowed spark to manage its resources in an optimal manner.
     2. Since our environment is on a CDH, the iteration of building a pipeline was enhanced when combining a `jupyter notebook` that would implement each step in the `composite solid`
 2. Dagster:
-    1. Remember to set [DAGSTER_HOME](https://docs.dagster.io/overview/instances/dagster-instance) once you are becoming serious
+    1. Remember to set [DAGSTER_HOME](https://docs.dagster.io/overview/instances/dagster-instance) once the pipeline is not a playground (in order to log the runs etc, otherwise each run is ephemeral)